 2009: The S Series

 At the 2009 WWDC keynote, the iPhone 3GS — the start of the S series — continued the iPhone’s march toward accessibility while helping grow the phone’s feature set.
 Launching at $199, the 3GS introduced video capturing and sharing capabilities, as well as voice control features.
 Apple’s third iPhone more than doubled the speed of loading games and websites, launching the messaging app and viewing attachments.

-The result of decades of AI development, Siri made her public debut at an Apple special event in October 2011.
+The result of decades of artificial intelligence development, Siri made her public debut at an Apple special event in October 2011.
 The intelligent assistant capable of context-sensitive voice recognition would eventually inspire tech giants like Google and Amazon to funnel millions into developing their own AI-powered voice assistants.

-2011 also marked Steve Job’s final appearance at an Apple event.
+This year also marked Steve Jobs’ final appearance at an Apple event.
 He kicked off the yearly WWDC keynote on June 7 and wrapped up with a look at iCloud, Apple’s answer to cloud-based storage services, just 121 days before he passed away.
-Though the 2011 event focused on Apple’s desktop software, it also introduced some features that we now take for granted, including reminders that use location based-information to deliver notifications and the ability to completely activate and set up your iPhone without connecting to a computer.
+Though the 2011 event focused on Apple’s desktop software, it also introduced some features that you might now take for granted, including reminders that use location based-information to deliver notifications and the ability to completely activate and set up your iPhone without connecting to a computer.

 2012: Facebook Integration